mirage/mirage-www/tmpl/blog/introducing-x509.md

 *Web of trust* (used by [OpenPGP][^1]) is a decentralised public key infrastructure.
 It relies on out-of-band verification of public keys and transitivity of trust.
-If Alice signed Bob's public key, and Charlie trusts Bob (and signed his public key), then Charlie can trust that Alice's public key is hers.
+If Bob signed Alice's public key, and Charlie trusts Bob (and signed his public key), then Charlie can trust that Alice's public key is hers.